Peter Nyoni: Political career

 Still a Premier of Mpumalanga at that time, Mabuza reconciled with Nyoni and appointed him the head of the provincial Department of Co-operative Governance and Traditional Affairs in August 2016.
 Before this appointment, Nyoni had been a Director for Municipal Capacity Building at the Ehlanzeni District Municipality.

-Nyoni was one of the executives of the provincial Human Settlements Department that included former ANC provincial deputy chairperson David Dube and Parliamentarian Bongani Bongo who Mabuza refused to renew their contracts in 2013.
+Nyoni was one of the executive directors of the provincial Human Settlements Department that included former ANC provincial deputy chairperson David Dube and PEC member Bongani Bongo who Mabuza refused to renew their contracts in 2013.
 Mabuza said the reason was because they focused too much on politics and failed to deliver RDP houses.

 When Mabuza was elected the deputy president of the ANC on 18 December 2017, Nyoni accepted nomination from ANC members to stand as his successor in Mpumalanga.